smart-on-fhir/cumulus-library-data-metrics/reporting/src/resources.md

     `SELECT
         CASE
             WHEN category = 'cumulus__none' OR category IS NULL THEN resource
             ELSE resource || ' (' || category || ')'
         END AS resource,
+        CASE
+          WHEN year = 'cumulus__none'
+            THEN NULL
+            ELSE year
-        year::INT AS year,
+          END::INT AS year,
         sum(cnt) AS cnt
     FROM (
         SELECT * FROM (${all_resources})